 Along the center of the room was a long table, covered with a white cloth and well-laid with plates and silverware.
 The detectives or reporters were invited to sit and dine.
 The other men in the room appeared to be servants and waiters.
 The detectives or reporters took their seats.

 I myself was sitting at a small table covered with a white tablecloth.
 I appeared to be on some type of verandah with the sky overhead and the sea off in the distance.
-Sitting across from me was the singer, Janice Joplin.
-But she looked very much like the actress, Sissy Spacek.
+Sitting across from me was Janice Joplin who looked very much like Sissy Spacek.
 I had a large bottle of red wine and I poured a glass full for each of us.
 Only a small amount of wine was left in the bottle after I finished pouring.

 She talked a little about singing.
 She was wearing a short dress and mentioned her long legs, which I could clearly see in my mind.
 She said something about having to sing even when she had been bitten by mosquitoes.
 Sometimes the mosquitoes bit her legs in spots close together.

-But now I had the additional problem that the authorities might discover that I was the guilty one.
-Even as I sat here, I was nervous that I might suddenly be arrested.
-And I didn't know what else I could do to protect myself.
-It was definitely an uncomfortable situation.
+Now I had the additional problem that the authorities might discover that I was the guilty one.
+Even as I sat there, I was nervous that I might suddenly be arrested and I didn't know what else I could do to protect myself.
+The situation was definitely uncomfortable.